kentcdodds/old-kentcdodds.com/content/blog/how-to-use-react-context-effectively/index.md

 isolation without wrapping them."
 While it's true that it allows you to do this, I disagree that it's better than wrapping your components with the necessary context.
-Remember that every time you do something in your test that you don't do in your application, you reducing the amount of confidence that test can give you.
+Remember that every time you do something in your test that you don't do in your application, you reduce the amount of confidence that test can give you.
 [There are reasons to do this](/blog/the-merits-of-mocking), but that's not one of them.